 “In today’s digital economy, computation is fundamental to creativity, productivity and ingenuity in every discipline, and in everything that one might want to do,” said Provost Holden Thorp.
 “The continued relevance and strength of our education system requires integrating computing literacy into every curriculum even as much as reading and mathematics.”

-In all, more than 170 organizations announced new commitments to the CSforAll movement during the summit; a complete list can be found here.
+In all, more than 170 organizations announced new commitments to the CSforAll movement during the summit.